CuarzoSoftware/Kay/doxygen/md/MainPage.md

 > **⚠️ This project is still a work in progress.**

-Named after Alan Kay, Kay is a C++ toolkit for building fast and efficient graphical user interfaces on top of OpenGL.
-Designed specifically for Wayland applications and compositors on Linux, it simplifies complex tasks like damage tracking and layout management, allowing you to focus on creating clean, responsive interfaces.
+Named after Alan Kay, Kay is a C++ GUI rendering library that provides powerful drawing capabilities on top of OpenGL, powered by Skia.
+It enables the creation of scalable components that are efficiently composited by a scene and incorporates a robust layout system powered by Yoga.

+Kay can be integrated into any input event system and OpenGL context.
+For example, it can optimize the rendering of Wayland compositors and facilitate the development of complex user interfaces, which are typically challenging to achieve using only the built-in tools provided by libraries such as Louvre, Mir, wlroots, and others.

+Additionally, Kay includes a submodule named Marco, which is specifically designed for building Wayland client applications.

 ### Key Features
 - **Prebuilt Components**: A collection of built-in components that react to user events.